kasperl/toit-datacake/README.md

-# toit-datacake
+# datacake

-Datacake connector for the ESP32 based on the Toit language.
+Connect your devices to Datacake and visualize your data in the Datacake dashboard.